-Feature Activity Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/476 The site is not suitable for breeding lamprey Salmo salar (Salmon) Site Operation Favourable conservation status is maintained within the SAC and impacts on this from aquaculture (new and proposed) is not considered likely The proposed site location is considered not to impact on the conservation status of salmon in terms of disturbing migration, the site is not suitable for breeding Lutra lutra (Otter) Site Operation No proposed direct impact No direct impact with this species - no; land take from otter, reduction in foraging habitat, prevention of access Disturbance from human and vessels is likely to be low as it will be directed by tides and daylight where otter are typically active in low light and darkness
+Feature Activity Impact and Reasoning (from AA Report) Advisor Conclusions for Sites T6/401A Lampetra fluviatilis (River Lamprey) conservation objective of maintain population status for these species lamprey species designated for the site in terms of impeding access for migration.
+The site is not suitable for breeding.
+Salmo salar (Salmon) Site Operation Favourable conservation status is maintained within the SAC and impacts on this from aquaculture (new and proposed) is not considered likely The proposed site location is considered not to impact on the conservation status of salmon in terms of disturbing migration, the site is not suitable for breeding.
+Lutra lutra (Otter) Site Operation No proposed direct impact No direct impact with this species - no; land take from otter, reduction in foraging habitat, prevention of access.
+Disturbance from human and vessels is likely to be low as it will be directed by tides and daylight where otter are typically active in low light and darkness